Human-Wildlife Conflict Prevention

 This is a manual with the most current and widely accepted tools to allow wildlife managers to maintain beavers and their contribution to healthy ecosystems, while mitigating conflict and assuring public safety.

 Saskatchewan’s beaver bounty is a good example of a controversial effort to control the beaver population (click here for a 2016 CBC article).
-We encourage those who are upset with the killing contest to contact the Premier, Brad Wall.

 Hunting / Trapping / Poisoning: